-Health educators can work in a number of places, including colleges, health care facilities, nonprofit organizations and public health departments.
-From 2012 to 2022, these workers had a 21% increase in employment, according to the U.S. Bureau of Labor Statistics.
-Health educators had a median salary of $48,790 as of 2012.
+Health educators and community health workers can find jobs in a number of places, including colleges, health care facilities, nonprofit organizations, and public health departments.
+From 2018 to 2028, these workers will see a 11% increase in employment, according to the U.S. Bureau of Labor Statistics.
+Health educators and community health workers had a median annual salary of $54,220 as of 2018.

 Continuing Education Information

-Graduates of international or global health programs could go on to work towards earning Doctor of Science, Doctor of Philosophy or Doctor of Public Health degrees.
-Such programs could prepare students for work in academia or research, and could include subjects of study in areas like epidemiology, nutrition and health systems.
+Graduates of international health programs could go on to work toward earning Doctor of Science, Doctor of Philosophy, or Doctor of Public Health degrees.
+Such programs could prepare students for work in academia or research, and could include subjects of study in areas like epidemiology, nutrition, and health systems.